jacketsj/convexpartition/README.md

 - triangulations/ contains the triangulated point sets of all instances.
 - \*.txt files contain base names of instances.
 - src/ contains local search, triangulization code, graph and point struct, as well as the afformentioned python scripts for generating and parsing IO.
-- src/sat/ contains all contraint solving formulations.
+- src/sat/ contains all contraint solving formulations, and some additional tools to use them.